Ready to say goodbye to debt for good? Learn More

 The three major credit bureaus — Equifax, TransUnion, and Experian — allow you file your dispute online.
 Though this is convenient, it may be beneficial to write a dispute letter instead.

 Sending a dispute letter (via certified mail) allows you to keep a record of your dispute and when you submitted it.
-The Consumer Financial Protection Bureau has excellent information about disputing errors on your credit report, including a free dispute letter template you can use.
+The Consumer Financial Protection Bureau (CFPB) has excellent information about disputing errors on your credit report.
+The CFPB also has a free dispute letter template you can use.

 Once the dispute process is underway, the credit bureau has a duty to investigate the validity of the debt you’re disputing.
 This may be completed in as little as 30–45 days, but sometimes it takes longer.
 The disputed debt won’t affect your credit score while the dispute is being investigated.